-Andrew Gillum Concedes Florida's Governor's Race To Ron DeSantis
+Democrat Andrew Gillum Concedes Florida Governor's Race To Ron DeSantis

 Andrew Gillum ended his bid to become the first African-American governor of Florida on Saturday, conceding the race to his Republican rival, former Rep. Ron DeSantis.